karrot-dev/yunity.org/user/pages/80.events/2018-02-10-fsde-hackweek/item.md

 published: true
 ---

-We have had good success in progress as well as socializing in our hackathons that took place over the last years, so what about doing a whole week of focussed coding on our beloved foodsharing.de?
+We've had good success in progressing the code as well as in socializing on our hackathons that took place over the last years, so what about doing a whole week of focused coding on our beloved foodsharing.de?

 The goal is to further progress refactoring of [foodsharing.de](https://foodsharing.de).
 Side topics that might come up depending on the participants are